ivine-GIT/joint_CNN_LSTM_AAD/README.md

 	prune_utils.py : APIs used to perform magnitude pruning

+First go through readme_pre_proc.txt in the PreProc_folder

+Run the scripts in PreProc_folder to generate training and validation data.
+Then:

 	To train the network, run train.py.
 Use PreProc_folder\pre_trained_model.pth if pre-trained model is required.

 	To prune a trained model, run  pruning_fine_tune.py.
 Set prune_percent to the required sparsity